Sivaganga estate

-The Sivaganga estate was ruled by a branch of the Marava royal family of Ramnad.
-The kingdom was reduced to a zamindari by the British in 1803.
+The Sivaganga Kingdom was ruled by a branch of the Marava royal family of Ramnad till 1790 by Rani Velu Nachiyar.
+After her death, Maruthu brothers ruled the kingdom from 1790–1801.
+After their death, the kingdom was reduced to a zamindari by the British in 1803.
 The zamindari was abolished through socialist reform on India's independence.

 History

 The Pudukkottai and Sivaganga regions were actually parts of the kingdom of Ramnad when it became independent in the 1680s.
 In 1725, Ramnad was invaded by the polygar of Nalkottai who captured two-fifths of the kingdom including the territory of Sivaganga.
-Since then, occasionally, Ramnad was referred to as the kingdom of the Greater Marava and Sivaganga, the kingdom of the Lesser Marava.